 Position the Text

-The function mylcd.lcd_display_string() allows you to print text to the screen and also chose where to position it.
+The function mylcd.lcd_display_string() prints text to the screen and also lets chose where to position it.
 The function is used as mylcd.lcd_display_string(“TEXT TO PRINT”, ROW, COLUMN).
 The following code prints “Hello World!” to row 2, column 3:

 import I2C_LCD_driver from time import * mylcd = I2C_LCD_driver.lcd() mylcd.lcd_display_string("Hello World!", 2, 3)